owulveryck/blog/content/post/journey-onnx-day1.md

 lastmod: 2018-08-14T20:41:30+02:00
 draft: true
 keywords: []
-description: "This is the very begining of my journey with ONNX and Go"
+description: "This is the very begining of my journey with ONNX and Go.
+In this post I am describing how to decode a ONNX model from its protocol buffer serialized format to a computation graph.
+I am using the gonum package and then the Gorgonia package in Go."
 tags: []
 categories: []
 author: ""

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed
-comment: false
+comment: true
-toc: false
+toc: true
 autoCollapseToc: false
 contentCopyright: false
 reward: false